Giles Wigginton: Life

-Wigginton was born at Oundle in Northamptonshire and was educated at the University of Cambridge, under the patronage of Sir Walter Mildmay.
+Wigginton was born at Oundle in Northamptonshire and was educated at the Oundle School and the University of Cambridge, under the patronage of Sir Walter Mildmay.
 He matriculated as a sizar of Trinity College in October 1564, and in 1566 was elected a scholar.
 He proceeded B.A. in 1569, and was subsequently elected a Fellow, over opposition from the Master John Whitgift who disliked his Puritan views.
 He commenced M.A. in 1572, having studied divinity, Greek, and Hebrew.

 On 3 September 1579 Wigginton was instituted to the vicarage of Sedbergh, then in Yorkshire, on the presentation of Trinity College, but found his Calvinism unpopular.
 In 1581 Edwin Sandys, archbishop of York, wrote concerning Wigginton to his diocesan William Chaderton, bishop of Chester, remarking ‘He laboureth not to build, but to pull down, and by what means he can to overthrow the state ecclesiastical’ In 1584, when in London, he was appointed to preach before the judges in the church of St. Dunstan-in-the-West.
 Whitgift, by then archbishop of Canterbury, sent a pursuivant to Wigginton at night while he was in bed, to forbid him to preach and require him to give a bond for his appearance at Lambeth the next day.
 On his appearance before Whitgift he was tendered an oath ex officio to answer certain articles unknown to him.
 Wigginton refused, and Whitgift committed him to the Gatehouse Prison, where he remained for over two months.
 On his release he was admonished not to preach in the province of Canterbury without further licence.

 In the following year, on the information of Edward Middleton, Whitgift gave orders to Sandys to proceed against Wigginton, and he was in consequence cited before Chaderton and deprived of his living.

 On 14 March 1586 Wigginton was present at the trial of Margaret Clitherow in York.
 When the judge sentenced her to peine fort et dure for refusing to plead, Wigginton stood up in court and protested that she should not be put to death on the basis of a child's testimony and that while the Queen's law might allow such a penalty, God's law did not.
 Wiggington subsequently visited Clitherow in prison and tried to convert her, arguing that his faith gave him an assurance of salvation predestination which she admitted she did not possess, and that the willingness of Catholic priests to die for their faith did not prove its truth, since Protestants had also been martyred under Mary I. Clitherow's biographer Katharine Longley says that Fr John Mush's account of their exchanges suggest that Clitherow respected Wigginton's sincerity but he failed to shake her determination.